graphql/graphiql/examples/graphiql-webpack/README.md

 This example demonstrates how to transpile your own custom ES6 GraphiQL implementation with webpack and babel configuration.

-It shows how to add plugins and even to create a custom plugin.
+It shows how to add plugins and even how to create a custom plugin.

 There is also a no-config example with `create-react-app`: